-The North American Association Society (NAMS) recently released a position statement regarding women’s hormone replacement therapy (HRT).
+The North American Menopause Society (NAMS) recently released a position statement regarding women’s hormone replacement therapy (HRT).

 We’ve covered all the key points you need to know to keep you updated about the treatment.